teymurgahramanov/ansible-password-changer/README.md

 # Password-Changer
-_Ansible playbook for generating passwords for multiple users on multiple hosts.
-Will generate CSV report importable to password manager solution._
+_Ansible playbook for generating passwords for multiple users on multiple hosts and creating CSV report importable to password manager solution._

 ## Usage:
 1. Define users and target servers in yaml file (ex. users.yml)